UltimateGemini/Angular/README.md

 # Angular2
-Welcome, Here's a collection of Angular4 apps I built.
+Welcome, Here's a collection of my Angular2+ apps.
 Chronologically ordered by the most recent project above.

 ## Weather